 When a home is foreclosed on, and the borrower used an FHA loan to purchase it, it is listed on the HUD website.
 If, after six months, the home is still not sold, HUD will sell the home to local governments for $1 that they can offer to low-to-median income families.

 Local governments can then work with nonprofit homeownership organizations to offer homes to low-income families to revitalize a community.

 Only homes with a market value of $25,000 or less are eligible for the Dollar Home Program.

 The HUD website has various grants and programs for first-time buyers and low-income families.
 Local City and County websites sometimes also have first-time homebuyer and down payment assistance programs.

 Check out your local county website to check for any low-income housing assistance programs, down-payment assistance, and grants.

 The good news is that all of these mortgage programs we discussed allow you to use gift funds for the down payment.
 A friend or relative can gift you 100% of the down payment amount you need for the loan.

-If you want to purchase a home but are worried you will not be able to qualify because of your income.
-No need to fret, there are many options for you.
+If you want to purchase a home but are worried you will not qualify because of your income.
+No need to fret; there are many options for you.